windvalley/gossh/README.md

 - Supports four authentication methods.
   Priority: `ssh-agent authentication` -> `pubkey authentication` -> `password from command flag` -> `username:password from a file`.
-  If the user is not specified, the system environment variable `$USER` will be used by default.
+  If the login user is not specified, the system environment variable `$USER` will be used by default.

 - Supports two methods to specify target hosts.
 One is through command line arguments, input one or more target hosts, separated by space.
 The other is through command line flag or configuration file option to specify the hosts file.
 Both methods can be used at the same time.